GarrickHzh/SyneticWebPages/README.md

 # SyneticWebPages
-HTML pages./n
+HTML pages.
-Internally use for SyneticUSA Web Development Team./n Contact staffs to retrive the most up-to-date file version.
+Internally use for SyneticUSA Web Development Team.
+Contact staffs to retrive the most up-to-date file version.